- Home

 (3) If a student is at risk of academic failure or at risk of not graduating with the student's graduation cohort, a provider shall utilize automated notices or other means to:

-(a) inform counselors at the student's primary school of enrollment that student is at risk of academic or other failure; and
+(a) inform counselors at the student's primary school that the student is at risk of academic or other failure; and

-(b) before quarter 4 a student's senior school year, inform counselors at the student's primary school of enrollment that the senior student is at risk of failure.
+(b) before quarter 4 of an SOEP student's senior school year, or as soon as possible, inform counselors at the student's primary school that the senior student is at risk of failure.

 R277-726-11.
 Certified and Authorized Online Course Provider Application Approval, Program Requirements, and Fees.

-(1) An entity other than an authorized online course provider may become a certified online course provider if the entity submits an application on a form provided by the Superintendent.
+(1) An entity that does not otherwise meet criteria to be an authorized online course provider may become a certified online course provider as provided in this section.

 (2) An entity shall submit an application on or before the annual deadline established by the Superintendent.

-(3) The Superintendent shall review each application within a reasonable amount of time and may invite prospective providers for interviews or further discussion of qualifications to clarify outstanding issues.
+(3) The Superintendent shall review each application within a reasonable amount of time and may invite prospective providers for interviews.

 (5) Once approved by the Board, an entity shall become a certified online course provider.